Apply March 1, 2020.

 Copy of RN License

-Submit (via NursingCAS) evidence of an active, unrestricted RN license for the state in which they are practicing nursing.
-Applicants whose RN license is restricted will be considered, provided the individual shares the conditions of the restriction set by the board of nursing and the college determines the academic program can accommodate those restrictions.
-If admitted, students must obtain an Ohio RN license.
-Online students must obtain an RN license from the state in which they currently live.
-For more information about obtaining an Ohio RN license, visit nursing.ohio.gov.
+Registered nurses must submit (via NursingCAS) evidence of an active, unrestricted RN license for the state in which they are practicing nursing.
+Applicants whose RN license is restricted will be considered, provided the individual shares the conditions of the restriction set by the board of nursing and the college determines the academic program can accommodate those restrictions..
+International students who are registered nurses should submit a copy of a current nursing license from their own country.

 Submit (via NursingCAS) a minimum of three references.
 References must come from individuals with a doctoral degree (PhD, MD, EdD, etc.) who can attest to your academic and professional skills.
 Be certain to inform persons who provide recommendations of the deadline for receipt of credentials.
 You will enter contact information for identified recommenders within the NursingCAS online application.